-For more information about Stork Nederland, see their website: https://www.stork.com/nl/nederland/
+To learn more about Stork Nederland, visit their website at https://www.stork.com/nl/nederland/

-For more information about Strukton Systems, see their website: https://strukton.com/nl
+To learn more about Strukton Systems, visit their website at https://strukton.com/nl

-Leerkes Engineering participated in a tender for the Province of Noord Brabant, in which a bridge in the vicinity of Dinteloord was renovated electrically, control-technically and hydraulically.
+Leerkes Engineering recently participated in a tender for the Province of Noord Brabant, in which a bridge in the Dinteloord vicinity underwent electrical, control, and hydraulic renovations.
+The firm took on the significant task of hardware engineering, which involved various calculations such as integral cable, selectivity, 3-phase short-circuit, cabinet cooling, basement heating, UPS, and EMC management plans.